Jeff-DS/IPA-scraper/README.md

 # IPA-scraper
 A Python script that takes English input and gets the IPA transcription (minus inflectional morphology) from Dictionary.com.
+Written by Nic Dolce and me.